JeromeVigne/InfraAsCode-introduction/02_Tool-set_to_develop_and_test_ARM/README.md

 ### Deploy the first resource

 Let's deploy a dynamic App Service Plan - you will encur no costs.
 Use the code in app-service-deploy.json.
-You can copy paste it from GitHUb into a new file you create in the local folder you are in.
+You can copy paste it from GitHub into a new file you create in the local folder you are in.
 Make sure you click on raw option when viewing the file in GitHub.

 After you save the file locally, validate that it will run: